gabledata/tutorial/README.md

 ## Step 1: Set up a forked tutorial repository

-Our tutorial repository is a small, self contained sample repository that lets you run through the end-to-end process of publishing a data contract, and seeing that contract be enforced with Gable's platform.
-In this tutorial you'll create a fork of the repo, configure your Gable credentials, and run the CI/CD workflows in Github Actions.
+The tutorial repository is a small, self contained sample repository that lets you run through the end-to-end process of publishing a data contract and seeing that contract be enforced with Gable's platform.
+In this tutorial, you'll create a fork of the repository, configure your Gable credentials, and run the CI/CD workflows in Github Actions.
 If you're using the credentials from your sandbox environment, you can even run through this tutorial by making a personal fork of this repository.

 ### Fork this repository into your account